Choosing a nursery for your child.

 Will my child have a key person?

 Each child will be assigned a key person.
-Their role is help build a secure relationship with both you and your child and be the person who ensures the care is tailored to your child’s needs.
+Their role is help build a secure relationship with both you and your child and be the person who ensures the care is tailored to your child’s individual needs.
 This will be the person you go to to discuss your child’s progress and any concerns you may have.

 How do you ensure the safety of the children in your care?